chronotope/chrono-tz/parse-zoneinfo/README.md

 The zoneinfo database is distributed in one of two formats: a raw text format with one file per continent, and a compiled binary format with one file per time zone.
 This crate deals with the text format.

 The database itself is maintained by IANA.
 For more information, see [IANA’s page on the time zone database][iana].
-You can also find the text files themselves in [the tz repository][tz].
+You can also find the text files in [the tz repository][tz].

 Parse-zoneinfo is a fork of [`zoneinfo_parse`] by Benjamin Sago (now unmaintained).
 It is used by [`chrono-tz`].